 The boys quickly got out their sand toys and got into the warm water.
 The bottom of the river? lake? is all sand and very shallow with a gradual incline.
 The 2-year old had no problem walking and he puttered around making castles and putting sand in his hair.
 Sigh.

 We had our lunch, went back to the playground and then it was time for naps (not mine, poop).
 We had a great time and I can’t wait to come out this way to explore some more.

-The beach has an amazing website with all the hours, rates (it cost us $17 for the day), activities, AND a great video.
-So I won’t post all that stuff here.
-And new for 2016 are the Hippocampe SAND accessible wheelchair that you can rent for no charge, as well as the Boîtes à lire where you can give or take a book.
+New in 2016 were the Hippocampe SAND accessible wheelchair that you can rent for no charge, as well as the Boîtes à lire where you can give or take a book.